lrfinotti/cybr201_book/01-WhatIsCrypto.md

     return {key: value for key, value in sorted(count_words.items(), key=lambda item: -item[1]) if use_word(key)}
 ```

+So, you give a word to the function and it sees, based on what has been translated already, what are the possible occurrences of that word in the text.
+So, let's see what occurrences in our partially decrypted text could be the word "have":

 ```{code-cell} ipython3
 find_possible_word(part_dec, "have", test_dec_dict)
 ```